WGLaw LLP (“We”) are committed to protecting and respecting your privacy.

 Under the applicable data protection legislation you have certain rights with respect to the personal data we hold about you.
-These may include rights to: request a copy of the personal data that we hold, request that we correct personal data if it is inaccurate, request that we erase or block your personal data, and to object to our processing of your personal data.
+These may include rights to: withdraw any consent that you may have given, request a copy of the personal data that we hold, request that we correct personal data if it is inaccurate, request that we restrict our processing of your personal data, object to our processing of your personal data, and request we erase your personal data.
 These rights are limited in some situations.
 For example, if we have a legal requirement or a compelling legitimate ground we may continue to process your data even where you request its deletion.

 If you would like to exercise any of these rights, please contact us at firstname.lastname@example.org

 You also have the right to make a complaint if you feel your personal data has been mishandled.
 We encourage you to come to us in the first instance but you are also entitled to complain directly to the Information Commissioner’s Office (ICO) (if you are in the UK), or to your local data protection authority (if you are outside the UK).